Who is Today's "Typical" Learner?

 The Impact of Nontraditional Students on Higher Education

 As a group, nontraditional students have changed the way that higher education operates.
-Here are some twenty-first century trends in education that promise to reshape the face of higher learning:
+Here are some twenty-first century trends in education that may reshape the face of higher learning:

 This profound shift in educational expectations fuels every other change in twenty-first century education.
 Whereas students used to get broad exposure through a core general education in both arts and sciences, today's stripped-down, career-focused degree programs ever more closely resemble training programs.